Reclaiming the future of food and farming

 PAN's Food and Farming Platform

-PAN strives for farmworker justice, healthy rural communities and fair farm economies — locally, nationally and internationally.
+PAN strives for farmworker justice, healthy farm communities and fair farm economies — locally, nationally and internationally.
 We advocate for policies that will create a food system that works for all.

-• Protection for workers and families from pesticide exposure: Pesticides touch every aspect of our lives.
-There are pesticide residues in our food, air, soils and water.
-The overwhelming presence of pesticides around us can lead to pesticide-related diseases in our people and biodiversity loss in our environment.
-Children and farmworkers are especially at risk for exposure to these chemicals.
-We support policies that protect families and workers and support the use of crop and pest management practices that do not rely on the use of hazardous pesticides.
+• Protection for workers and families from pesticide exposure: Pesticides touch every aspect of our lives, from residues on or in our food to increased incidence of chronic disease to biodiversity loss.
+Children and farmworkers are especially at risk.
+We support policies that protect families and workers from exposure to pesticides, and support the use of crop and pest management practices that do not rely on the use of hazardous pesticides.

 • Living wages in the food system and beyond: We advocate for living wage policies so that all workers and all people have access to an adequate supply of healthy food.
 Until poverty is eliminated, we will continue to strongly support food assistance programs including the Supplemental Nutrition Assistance Program (SNAP).